-- Creating a Libero[®] System-on-Chip (SoC) project using SmartFusion2 SoC FPGA - Updating the IP catalog by downloading the latest versions of the IP cores - · Configuring the various hardware blocks using SmartDesign - Configuring the MDDR and CCC blocks of the microcontroller subsystem (MSS) component - Generating the microcontroller subsystem (MSS) component - Integrating the various hardware blocks in SmartDesign and generating the final top-level component - Performing functional level verification of the design using AMBA AXI bus functional model (BFM) simulation in Mentor Graphics ModelSim[®] simulator - Using the ModelSim GUI to see the various design signals in the Waveform window of ModelSim
+- 1. Creating a Libero® System-on-Chip (SoC) project using SmartFusion2 SoC FPGA - 2.
+Updating the IP catalog by downloading the latest versions of the IP cores - 3.
+Configuring the various hardware blocks using SmartDesign - 4.
+Configuring the MDDR and CCC blocks of the microcontroller subsystem (MSS) component - 5.
+Generating the microcontroller subsystem (MSS) component - Integrating the various hardware blocks in SmartDesign and generating the final top-level component - 7.
+Performing functional level verification of the design using the advanced microcontroller bus architecture (AMBA) advanced extensible interface (AXI) bus functional model (BFM) simulation in Mentor Graphics ModelSim[®] simulator - 8.
+Using the ModelSim GUI to see the various design signals in the Waveform window of ModelSim